WSU-kduncan/ceg3120-Egg-Roll/Project0/git-guide.md

   - It also contains a log that stores the commit history.
 This log can help you to roll back to the desired version of the code.
 - **.gitignore file**
   - A .gitignore file is a plain text file where each line contains a pattern for files/directories to ignore.
-  - Generally, this is placed in the root folder of the repository, and that's what I recommend.
+  - Generally, this is placed in the root folder of the repository.
   - However, you can put it in any folder in the repository and you can also have multiple .gitignore files.
 - ~~.git/hooks~~